tutkuince/JPATutorial/README.md

 </ul>
 <hr>
 <h2>Part - 3</h2>
 Part-3 contains relations between entities.
-There are 2 types of relationships between entities, unidirectional and bidirectional
+There are 2 types of relationships between entities, unidirectional and bidirectional.
-In a <b>unidirectional relationship</b>, only one entity has a relationship field or property that refers to the other.
+In a <b>unidirectional relationship</b>, only one entity has a relationship field or property that refers to the other. <br/>
 In a <b>bidirectional relationship</b>, each entity has a relationship field or property that refers to the other entity.
 Through the relationship field or property, an entity class’s code can access its related object.
 If an entity has a related field, the entity is said to “know” about its related object.
 <ul>
   <li> <b>@OneToOne</b> -> Employee to ParkingSpace </li>